-- it is a one-at-a-time aproach: each node makes use of information gathered by the previously deployed nodes to determine its ideal deployment location, which is calculated at a powerful base station. - Each deployed node is responsible for communicating its local information back to the base station for being used in the next iteration.
+- Each deployed node is responsible for communicating its local information back to the base station for being used in the next iteration.
 Hence each node has to maintain bidirectional communication with the sink. - No localization technique is needed: the location of the next node can be found by using the nodes themselves as landmarks.

-THE CENTRALIZED DEPLOYMENT PROBLEM (2)
+THE CENTRALIZED DEPLOYMENT PROBLEM (3) incremental deployment (contd)